gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 A praising psalm recounting Israel's sin and misery, and even how in the midst of brokenness and disobedience, the Lord stayed at Israel's side.
 # Psalm 107
 A psalm thanking God for deliverance from evil. (there could be a better description here…)
+# Psalm 111
+A psalm praising God and his works.
+His work is full of honor and majesty, his precepts are trustworthy, and the fear of the Lord is the beginning of wisdom.
 # Psalm 136

 # Psalm 114